lolcommits/lolcommits/README.md

 ### Other commands

-Ok, if you insist...
+OK, if you insist...
 Since you know about `--enable`, common sense suggests there is also a repository specific `--disable`, hopefully you can guess what that does.